novex-ai/asyncio-anywhere/README.md

 - using uvloop without permanently the asyncio event loop policy

 Non Features:
-- [monkey-patching](https://github.com/erdewit/nest_asyncio) the asyncio module.
+- asyncio-where does not [monkey-patch](https://github.com/erdewit/nest_asyncio) the asyncio module.
 We want to avoid doing this because it may cause problems in future Python versions

 ## Usage